au-ee/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 # This repo is deprecated.

-In the meantime, the upstream repo has added experimental support for a second inverter which works the same like this one but has the advantage of being auto-generates (as far as I understood).
+In the meantime, the upstream repo has added experimental support for a second inverter which works the same like this one but has the advantage of being auto-generated (as far as I understood).
 So, please head over to mkaiser's repo:

 https://github.com/mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/